Beard Care Elevated: The Ultimate Growth & Maintenance Guide

 Growing a beard is as simple as setting the razor down and not shaving.
 However, if you want to keep your beard looking great, the honest truth is, it takes a little work.
-Just like the hair on your head, you need to wash, condition, and groom your beard daily.
+Just like the hair on your head, you need to wash, condition, and groom your facial hair daily.

 With so much "buzz" surrounding beards, it's easy to get overwhelmed with product options and grooming tips.
 Because of their popularity in the recent years, dozens (if not hundreds) of companies have popped up all trying to capitalize on the "trend."

 As you know, we Live Bearded so in an attempt to help you cut through the noise, we wrote this guide for you!
 The "Ultimate Step-By-Step Grooming & Style Guide" will tell you everything you need to know to grow to your full potential, without any of the fluff you don't need.
+If you're serious about getting the best beard care tips, you're in the right place.

 Step One: Wash The Beard